 You may pledge to join the Tennessee Fund at a specific level and then pay the pledge in installments, completing your pledge by March 1.
 Statements will be sent periodically throughout the year reminding you of the March 1 deadline and the contribution balance remaining.

 Cash or checks are always acceptable.
 Gifts are acknowledged by receipt from The University of Tennessee and the Athletic Department.
 Make all checks payable to The University of Tennessee Foundation.

 The Tennessee Fund and Athletic Ticket Office accept Visa, MasterCard, Discover, and American Express.
-It is important to list the name as it appears on the card, the card holder’s billing address and phone number, credit card number, expiration date, and the three digit security code on the back of the card on the contribution form (if using an American Express, the security code is the four digit number on the front of the card).
+It is important to list your name as it appears on the card, the card holder’s billing address and phone number, credit card number, expiration date, and the three digit security code from the back of the credit card when completing the contribution form.